etwk/blog/content/lists/books.md

 	- [ ] Long Walk to Freedom: The Autobiography of Nelson Mandela #must
 	- [ ] Nelson Mandela: A Very Short Introduction
 - [ ] A Hand to Guide Me (Denzel Washington) #must
+- [ ] Brothers in the Beloved Community: The Friendship of Thich Nhat Hanh and Martin Luther King Jr. (Marc Andrus) #must

 ## Philosophy
 - [ ] The Body in Pain: The Making and Unmaking of the World
 - [ ] Meditations (Marcus Aurelius)